postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 > [!NOTE]
 > TODO.
 This currently does not work.

-- To invoke the base method or accessor with exactly the same arguments, call <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed()>.
+- To invoke the base method or accessor with exactly the same arguments, call <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed*>.
 - To invoke the base method with different arguments, use <xref:Caravela.Framework.Code.Advised.IAdvisedMethod.Invoke(System.Object[])?text=meta.Target.Method.Invoke>.
 - To call the base property getter or setter, use <xref:Caravela.Framework.Code.Advised.IHasRuntimeValue.Value?text=meta.Property.Value>.
-- To access the base event, use <xref:Caravela.Framework.Code.Advised.IAdvisedEvent.AddMethod?text=meta.Event.AddMethod.Invoke()>, <xref:Caravela.Framework.Code.Advised.IAdvisedEvent.RemoveMethod?text=meta.Event.RemoveMethod.Invoke()> or <xref:Caravela.Framework.Code.Advised.IAdvisedEvent.RaiseMethod?text=meta.Event.RaiseMethod.Invoke()>.
+- To access the base event, use <xref:Caravela.Framework.Code.Advised.IAdvisedEvent.AddMethod?text=meta.Event.AddMethod.Invoke*>.

 ### Example